When you’re looking to set up your online store, Shopify is a great choice.

 Some tools and plugins have been developed for Shopify that help you with optimizing your site for SEO.
 There are tools to help you consistently update your site to stay ranking and relevant as well as SEO tools that alert you to problems with the site and other features that you can add to help you with keyword saturation and other issues.

-You should also make use of all the data that Google analytics gives you about your site to track traffic and how well your site is performing.
+You should also make use of all the data that Google analytics gives you about your site to track organic traffic and how well your site is performing.
 This will let you determine how you’re doing, whether you need to advertise more, add new products or change your messaging to target other users and demographics.
 Data is a major key to success.

 Data means more than just reading and interpreting.
 It means taking action in the form of engaging an agency with the appropriate SEO service for relevant audits, link building services and online content production.
 Relevancy often means giving the search engines more content to crawl.
-For a Shopify store, that could mean more blog posts, videos or even more product SKUs.
+For a Shopify website or store, that could mean more blog posts, videos or even more product SKUs.

 Hopefully, the tips we have provided in this guide will help you take your site from just a simple eCommerce site to a top-ranking sales behemoth with just a few simple tweaks.
 Shopify is one of the most popular eCommerce platforms out there, but if you don’t put in the work to optimize it, you’ll just be another store in the vast online marketplace.